Iraqi prime minister survives assassination bid with drones

 Two Iraqi officials told The Associated Press that seven of al-Kadhimi's security guards were injured in the attack with two armed drones which occurred in Baghdad's heavily fortified Green Zone area.
 They spoke on condition of anonymity because they were not authorized to give official statements.

-“The rockets of treason will not shake one bit of the steadfastness and determination of the heroic security forces," the prime minister tweeted shortly after the attack.
-“I am fine and among my people.
-Thank God."
+"I am fine and among my people.
+Thank God," the prime minister tweeted shortly after the attack.
+He called for calm and restraint, “for the sake of Iraq.”

-In a statement, the government said the drones tried to hit al-Kadhimi’s home.
-Residents of Baghdad heard the sound of an explosion followed by gunfire from the direction of the Green Zone, which houses foreign embassies and government offices.
+He later appeared on Iraqi television, seated behind a desk in a white shirt, looking calm and composed.
+“Cowardly rocket and drone attacks don’t build homelands and don’t build a future,” he said.

-The statement released by state-run media said the failed assassination attempt was with “an explosives-laden drone that tried to target his residence in the Green Zone.”
+In a statement, the government said an explosives-laden drone tried to hit al-Kadhimi’s home.
+Residents of Baghdad heard the sound of an explosion followed by heavy gunfire from the direction of the Green Zone, which houses foreign embassies and government offices.

-It was not clear who was behind the attack, nor did anyone immediately claim responsibility.
-It comes amid a stand-off between security forces and pro-Iran Shiite militias whose supporters have been camped outside the Green Zone for nearly a month after they rejected the results of Iraq's parliamentary elections in which they were the biggest losers.
+There was no immediate claim for the attack.
+It comes amid a stand-off between security forces and pro-Iran Shiite militias whose supporters have been camped outside the Green Zone for nearly a month after they rejected the results of Iraq's parliamentary elections in which they lost around two-thirds of their seats.

-Protests turned deadly Friday when the demonstrators marched toward the Green Zone.
+Protests turned deadly Friday when the demonstrators tried to enter the Green Zone.
+Security forces used tear gas and live ammunition.
 There was an exchange of fire in which one protester affiliated with the militias was killed.
 Dozens of security forces were injured.
 Al-Khadimi ordered an investigation to determine what sparked the clashes and who violated orders not to open fire.

 Some of the leaders of the most powerful militia factions loyal to Iran openly blamed al-Kadhimi for Friday's clashes and the protester's death.